iiPythonx/xpp/README.md

 ret <variable>
 ```

 Note that a `ret` operator is not always necessary in a `call-ret` pair if the section does not return a value.
-However, a return variable is still manditory in that situation.
+However, a return variable is still mandatory in that situation.

-Arguments in a section are defined as `_a<number` with `_a1` being the first argument.
-Note that arguments are modified when using a nested `call-ret` section.
-Therefore it is a good practice to first define the arguments in a separate variable.
+Arguments in a section are defined after the section name, for example: `:hello arg1 arg2 arg3`.
+These arguments are in the local scope and garbage collected upon section end.

 Below is an example of a proper `call-ret` section.